9 Under-Rated British TV Mysteries on BritBox (US)

 Gil Mayo Mysteries

 Gil Mayo is an eccentric detective with a life full of complications and awkwardness.
 His ex-love interest is a colleague, and he’s raising a teenage girl on his own.
 Alistair McGowan (Leonardo) stars in this light mystery that was filmed in Leamington Spa.
+The series is based on the Gil Mayo Mysteries books by Marjorie Eccles.

 Watch it HERE.